ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/docs/cli/commands/init.html

 #### Q10.
 You have deployed a new webapp with a public IP address on a cloud provider.
 However, you did not create any outputs for your code.

-- [ ] A. What is the best method to quickly find the IP address of the resource you deployed?
+What is the best method to quickly find the IP address of the resource you deployed?

-- [ ] B. Run terraform output ip_address to view the result.
+- [ ] A. Run terraform output ip_address to view the result.
-- [x] C. In a new folder, use the terraform_remote_state data source to load in the state file, then write an output for each resource that you find the state file.
+- [x] B. In a new folder, use the terraform_remote_state data source to load in the state file, then write an output for each resource that you find the state file.
-- [ ] D. Run terraform state list to find the name of the resource, then terraform state show to find the attributes including public IP address.
+- [ ] C. Run terraform state list to find the name of the resource, then terraform state show to find the attributes including public IP address.
-- [ ] E. Run terraform destroy then terraform apply and look for the IP address in stdout.
+- [ ] D. Run terraform destroy then terraform apply and look for the IP address in stdout.

 > Reference https://www.terraform.io/docs/cli/commands/output.html